Ortham/variety/flatpak-resources/README.md

 ## Things untested

-- Behaviour on DEs other than GNOME
+- Behaviour on DEs other than GNOME 3
 - Behaviour on X11
-- Displaying quotes from local text files
-- Auto-rotation
-- Display mode options
 - Fetch folder drag 'n' drop
-- Login screen support
 - Profiles
 - Variety slideshow integration